MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid-overview.md

 * Blobs can be in any of the [supported formats](ingestion-supported-formats.md).
 * Blobs can be compressed.
 For more information, see [supported compressions](ingestion-supported-formats.md#supported-data-compression-formats).
   * The original uncompressed data size should be part of the blob metadata.
 If the uncompressed size isn't specified, Azure Data Explorer will estimate it, based on the file size.
-There is an ingestion uncompressed size limit per file of 4GB.
+There's an ingestion uncompressed size limit per file of 4 GB.

 ## Blob lifecycle

 Azure Data Explorer won't delete the blobs after ingestion.
 Use [Azure Blob storage lifecycle](/azure/storage/blobs/storage-lifecycle-management-concepts?tabs=azure-portal) to manage your blob deletion.
-It's recommended to retain the blobs for three to five days.
+It's recommended to keep the blobs for three to five days.

 ## Known issues